 After graduating from the University of Illinois with a degree in computer science, Barry Greenstein played poker in his spare time while studying for a PhD in mathematics.
 He could have gone on to have a lucrative career in the software industry, but realized there was a fortune to be made elsewhere.

 By 1991, Barry was making so much money from playing poker, he was able to ‘retire’ from his day job and become a fully fledged poker pro.
-Fast forward to today and it’s clearly a decision that’s paid off.
+Step forward to today and it’s clearly a decision that’s paid off.
 There aren’t many players with a list of achievements as long as his, especially at the World Series of Poker* and on the World Poker Tour.
-In events at the WSOP*, Barry has appeared at over 10 final tables and made over thirty significant cashes.
+In events at the WSOP*, Barry has been at thirteen final tables and made over thirty significant cashes.
 This includes bracelet wins in 2004’s $5,000 No Limit 2-7 Draw event, the $1,500 Pot Limit Omaha event in 2005, and 2008’s $1,500 Seven Card Razz event.

 Off the table, Barry has written a strategy book titled ‘Ace on the River’ and can often be found giving away signed copies to those who knock him out of a major tournament.
 Perhaps the most important aspect of Barry’s career is that he’s donated a large portion of his tournament winnings to charity, most notably Children Incorporated.